Marion Island ZS8

 The ZS8MI Era

 1989 brought another dispensation, when the ZS8 call area was allocated to the Prince Edward Islands.
-The block was no longer being used for Bechuanaland, as this entity had become a separate country as Botswana and had been given the A2 callsign series.
+The block was no longer being used for Bechuanaland, as this entity had become an independent country as Botswana and had been given the A2 callsign series.
 The way was now open for individual callsigns, but for some strange reason, the first three operators of this era continued to use the club callsign ZS8MI.

 Petr Sykora ZS6PT used ZS8MI from 1989 to 1990.
 He used Dave Burstein ZS5E as a QSL manager.
 He was very active, and made around 17 000 contacts.
 He operated CW, SSB and RTTY.
 He also had considerable success with 50 MHz, working almost 500 Japanese stations on this band.
 After Petr's return, he handled his own QSL cards via his home callsign.
 He now lives in New Zealand with the callsign ZL1CX.